larryclaman/privateaks/README.md

 ### Deploying the ARM Template
 1. Clone the repo locally and then cd into the ARM folder.
-2. In your favorite editor, edit the defaults in either the `deploy.ps1` (powershell) or the `deploy.sh` (bash).
+2. In your favorite editor, edit the defaults in either  `deploy.ps1` (powershell) or  `deploy.sh` (bash).
-3. Run either the `deploy.ps1` or the `deploy.sh` to deploy the resources to Azure.
+3. Run either `deploy.ps1` or `deploy.sh` to deploy the resources to Azure.
 When this script runs for the first time, it will create an ssh key to be used with the deployment, and will ask for a passphrase.
 You can just press 'return' to leave the passphrase blank.
 At the end of the script it will create a service principal.   **Be sure to take note of the Service Principal that is created!**
 4. Once the script finishes, you will need to manually create an [Azure Bastion Service](https://docs.microsoft.com/en-us/azure/bastion/tutorial-create-host-portal) and attach it to the VNET that was just created.
 5. Once the Baston Service has been created, use it to ssh into the VM using the `akslabkey` ssh key that was created earlier.
 NOTE: by default, the username is _azureuser_; this is a parameter in the ARM template if you want to change it.
 6. Install the Self Hosted GitHub Runner agent by following the steps on [this page](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners)
    - Follow the steps to described on the install page add a self-hosted agent to a repository
    - Addtionally, you must configure the agent to run as a service:  https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service